On Monday 15th March 2021 Burnham Parish Council declared a climate emergency and pledged to working towards net zero carbon by 2030.

 Moved the electricity contract for all street lighting to a 100% green renewables contract.

-Reduced energy consumption in Burnham Park Hall by 9% on the previous month.
+Reduced energy consumption in Burnham Park Hall by 9% on the same month last year.

 Upgraded old inefficient refrigeration at both Burnham Park Hall and Pitchside.